Los Angeles Dodgers at Milwaukee Brewers odds, picks and predictions - NewsBreak

 If you’re looking for more sports betting picks and tips, access all of our content at SportsbookWire.com and BetFTW, or try out our USA TODAY Parlay Calculator.
 Please gamble responsibly.

-Follow Ryan Dodson on Twitter.
+Follow @RuddHQ on Twitter.
 Follow SportsbookWire on Twitter and like us on Facebook.

 Additional MLB coverage: